pengfeinie/handwritten-digit-classification/README.md

-### 3.2 Convolutional Neural Network for handwritten digit classification Architecture
+### 3.2 Convolutional Neural Network for Deep Learning

 For those of you new to this concept, CNN is a deep learning technique to classify the input automatically (well, after you provide the right data).
 Over the years, CNN has found a good grip over classifying images for computer visions and now it is being used in healthcare domains too.
 This indicates that CNN is a reliable deep learning algorithm for an automated end-to-end prediction.
 CNN essentially extracts ‘useful’ features from the given input automatically making it super easy for us!